danielcbit/apcctrl/doc/manual/manual.rst

 Installation is very simple and straight-forward: Simply double-click the installer executable and follow the instructions.

-Configuring Apcupsd on Windows
+Configuring apcctrl on Windows
 ------------------------------

-If you are installing Apcupsd for the first time, the installer will give you an opportunity to edit the apcctrl.conf configuration file to contain the values appropriate for your site.
+If you are installing apcctrl for the first time, the installer will give you an opportunity to edit the apcctrl.conf configuration file to contain the values appropriate for your site.
 (Subsequent installations will maintain your existing apcctrl.conf, so you need